Sexual slavery: During the Korean War

 During the Korean War, the South Korean military institutionalized a "special comfort unit" similar to the one used by the Japanese military during World War II, kidnapping and pressing several North Korean women into sexual slavery.
 Until recently, very little was known about this apart from testimonies of retired generals and soldiers who had fought in the war.
 In February 2002, Korean sociologist Kim Kwi-ok wrote the first scholarly work on Korea's comfort women through official records.

 The South Korean "comfort" system was organized around three operations.
 First, there were "special comfort units" called Teugsu Wiandae (특수위안대, 特殊慰安隊), which operated from seven different stations.
 Second, there were mobile units of comfort women that visited barracks.
 Third, there were prostitutes who worked in private brothels that were hired by the military.
 Although it is still not clear how recruitment of these comfort women was organized in the South, South Korean agents were known to have kidnapped some of the women from the North.

 According to anthropologist Chunghee Sarah Soh, the South Korean military's use of comfort women has produced "virtually no societal response", despite the country's women's movement's support for Korean comfort women within the Japanese military.
 Both Kim and Soh argue that this system is a legacy of Japanese colonialism, as many of Korea's army leadership were trained by the Japanese military.
 Both the Korean and Japanese militaries referred to these comfort women as "military supplies" in official documents and personal memoirs.
 The South Korean armed forces also used the same arguments as the Japanese military to justify the use of comfort women, viewing them as a "necessary social evil" that would raise soldiers' morale and prevent rape.

 Present day

 Official estimates of individuals in sexual slavery worldwide vary.
 In 2001 the International Organization for Migration estimated 400,000, the Federal Bureau of Investigation estimated 700,000 and UNICEF estimated 1.75 million.
-In areas controlled by Catholic priests, clerical abuse of nuns, including sexual slavery, has been acknowledged by the Pope.